mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 We want to account for scenarios that our state grows quite large to fit in memory and/or our job crashes, and we need to recover fast.

 ## 4. Making our job Fault Tolerant
-> Checkpoints make state in Flink fault tolerant by allowing state and the corresponding stream positions to be recovered, thereby giving the application the same semantics as a failure-free execution.
+> Checkpoints make state in Flink Fault Tolerant by allowing state and the corresponding stream positions to be recovered, thereby giving the application the same semantics as a failure-free execution.

 We can easily enable checkpoints by applying some configuration option.
 We will enable the required configuration option and along with that we will also add a Restart Strategy to let Flink try and restart a job upon an Exception.